 2. Catalogue Descriptions and Condition of Lots

 2.1 We offer all Lots for sale at the online auction on an "as is" basis, meaning that each Lot is sold with all existing faults and imperfections.
-Due to the prevailing COVID-19 outbreak situation, the Lots for sale are not available for viewing or physical inspection until further notice.
 We encourage all potential buyers to check the condition report of each Lot carefully before bidding.

 2.2 Any statements made by Us, including by Our representatives/employees, about any Lot, whether orally or in writing, concerning attribution of such Lot

 to, for example, any school of art or craftsmanship, country or origin, history, provenance or condition, are only expressions of Our opinion or belief.

 Such opinions or beliefs have been formed honestly in accordance with the standard of care expected of an auction house, having due regard to the estimated

 value of each Lot.
 We have not carried out any exhaustive research or analysis on any Lot to be sold in this online auction, and potential buyers should